priscillasrg/priscillasrg/README.md

 <br>
 <br>

 <p> I'm Frontend Developer.
-My career started focusing in Angular and I'm improving my skills to become a specialist in JavaScript technologies.</p>
+My career started focusing in Angular and I'm improving my skills to become a fullstack in JavaScript technologies.</p>

 <p>✈️ Open to work anywhere remote</p>
 <p>💬 Feel free to talk to me</p>